jedrulcia/DailyCodingProblems/README.md

 CodingProblem63:
 Given a string and a pattern, find the starting indices of all occurrences of the pattern in the string.

+CodingProblem64:
+Given an integer n, return the length of the longest consecutive run of 1s in its binary representation.